johnnymatthews/blog/2021-02-06-connect-to-raspberry-pi-zero-over-usb-on-ubuntu/index.md

 date: 2021-02-06
 ---

+Oh man this took me a while to figure out.

 1. Format micro SD card the normal way.
 1. Put an operating system on there using the [Raspberry Pi Imager for Ubuntu](https://www.raspberrypi.org/software/).
 1. Change directory into the `boot` partition of the micro SD card: